 4. In Disk Utility select the Toshiba machine and you'll see the information on it.
 Click on ERASE-- the option which lists the FORMAT will come up-- it will say either WINDOWS or MS DOS-- change this to MAC OS Extended Case Sensitive and click Erase.

 5. Choose DECIDE Later for the time machine option.

 6. If there is a second Toshiba Disk listed repeat the same-- this is the sub-folder back up.

 7. Go back to Finder, click on the Icon for the Toshiba and click GET INFO-- you'll see that the format listed is now MAC OS X -- you're good to go!

-IF this helped you out-- show some support below-- my medical bills from my emergency surgery have really hurt me-- so any amount is appreciated!
+IF this helped you out-- show some support below and keep the blog going-- any amount is appreciated!